-Once you've uploaded your first student file to Handshake using the Importer you can automate your upload!
+Once you've uploaded your first student file to Handshake using the Importer, you can automate your uploads!

 Handshake sets up an isolated location for each school in a designated Amazon S3 bucket for you to transfer your student data files into.